Home > Income Tax > Help Center > FAQs Taxes PaidLast Updated: Nov 19th 2024

 Advance tax refers to paying a part of your taxes before the end of the financial year.
 Also called ‘pay-as-you-earn’ scheme, advance tax is the income tax payable if your tax liability is more than Rs.
 10,000 in a financial year.
 It should be paid in the year in which the income is received.

-The same interest penalty would apply if you fail to pay the second deadline (15 December).
-Failing to pay the third and last deadline (15 March) would mean paying 1% simple interest on the defaulted amount for every month until the tax is fully paid
+The same interest penalty would apply if you failed to pay the second deadline (15 Sep).
+Failing to pay the third and last deadline (15 Dec and 15 March) would mean paying 1% simple interest on the defaulted amount for every month until the tax is fully paid

 If the amount paid as advance tax is higher than the total tax liability, the assesse will receive the excess amount as a refund.
 Interest @ 6% per annum will be paid by the Income Tax department to the assesse on the excess amount if the amount is more than 10% of tax liability.